-No Escape is a combination of Behind Enemy Lines meets Argo meets World War Z. Unfortunately, it is not nearly as good as any of these movies.
+No Escape is a combination of Behind Enemy Lines, Argo, and World War Z. Unfortunately, it is not nearly as good as any of these movies.
 In fact, it wasn’t good at all.
-It certainly was not the worst movie I had seen in 2015, but thus far, it has been the most disappointing.
-The previews for this movie make it looks great.
+It certainly wasn’t the worst movie I saw in 2015, but so far it’s been the most disappointing.
+The previews for this movie make it look great.
 If you’ve seen any movie this summer, you’ve undoubtedly seen the extended clip of Owen Wilson, in a last-ditch effort to save his family, hurling his young daughter from the roof of one building to another.
 It makes the movie look like the most intense movie of the year.
 Unfortunately, this scene is easily the best of the film, and the movie ultimately falls apart after that.
-Unfortunately, there is no escape from me giving this movie a poor review.
+Unfortunately, there is no escape from my giving this movie a poor review.
 It’s so bad that it’s not even the best movie named No Escape.
 The 1994 Ray Liotta effort was much better and more deserving of your time.

 It did not help Wilson’s cause that his costars weren’t particularly strong either.
-Lake Bell (Million Dollar Arm, Black Rock) was serviceable as Annie, wife of Jack (Wilson).
+Lake Bell (Million Dollar Arm, Black Rock) was serviceable as Annie, Jack’s (Wilson) wife.
 Her performance was much better than Wilson’s, though I am not going to blame Wilson.
 He received some terrible lines.
-The more movie reviews I do, the more I view these features from a critic’s standpoint than I am just trying to enjoy a film.
-It becomes a little more difficult to suspend my belief when the circumstances are so preposterous yet are intended to be believable.
-I can be oaky with a believable movie or one where you have to check yourself at the door.
+The more movie reviews I do, the more I view these features from a critic’s standpoint, rather than just trying to enjoy a film.
+It becomes more difficult to suspend my disbelief when the circumstances are so preposterous yet intended to be believable.
+I’m okay with a believable movie or one where you have to check yourself at the door.
 But when the expectation is to “believe this preposterous plot,” that’s where conflict arises.
-And while I am discussing the acting, I am still scratching my head to the point of having an accomplished actor like Pierce Brosnan (The Tailor of Panama, The Thomas Crown Affair) in this film.
+While I am discussing the acting, I am still scratching my head about having an accomplished actor like Pierce Brosnan (The Tailor of Panama, The Thomas Crown Affair) in this film.
 Both his presence as an actor and his involvement as a character were unnecessary.
 There was no continuity in Hammond, and he absolutely could have been played by a non-recognizable actor.
 In fact, it would have been better this way.
 The best acting performance was delivered by early elementary school-aged daughters Lucy (Sterling Jerins) and Beeze (Claire Geare).

 In any case, the plot gives the locals a reason to attack anyone who isn’t Asian.
-But of particular note is Jack because he and two of his colleagues have their pictures featured on a couple of welcome signs visible throughout the city.
+But Jack is particularly notable, as he and two of his colleagues have their pictures featured on a couple of welcome signs visible throughout the city.
 So suddenly, the white-collared nice guy becomes enemy number one.
 And a guy who we presume to have never been involved in hand-to-hand combat is suddenly Chuck Norris.
-Now I understand desperate times call for desperation, but how many battles can you continue to win before one finally takes you down.
+Now I understand that desperate times call for desperation, but how many battles can you keep winning before one finally takes you down?
 Director John Erick Dowdle (The Devil, Quarantine), who has had some success directing horror flicks, should continue to stick with the genre that has brought him his success for at least a bit longer.
 He showed his inexperience when dealing with a bigger-budget movie with Hollywood A-Listers.
 This might be the least suspenseful suspense movie I’ve ever seen.
 Again, I didn’t hate it.
-It just failed to meet my expectations in just about every single way.
+It just failed to meet my expectations in almost every way.

-This movie is very, very predictable and chalked about with tons of things that you’ve seen hundreds of times before.
-Now, that in itself doesn’t mean a movie can’t be enjoyable.
+This movie is very, very predictable and chock-full of things that you’ve seen hundreds of times before.
+Now, that in itself doesn’t mean a film can’t be enjoyable.
 For the most part, this movie is non-stop action.
 But from the predictable plot to the forced dialogue to the knowing exactly what’s going to happen before it happens, predictability to the woeful acting, you are left with a movie that has a whole bunch of minuses and not nearly enough pluses.
 What’s ironic is I really, really enjoyed the first 45 minutes.
-Everything that led up to the infamous throwing of the daughter from one building roof to the next was great.
-But when Owen Wilson turned into John James Rambo, I could not take the film seriously any longer.
+Everything that led up to the infamous throwing of the daughter from one building’s roof to the next was incredible.
+But when Owen Wilson turned into John James Rambo, I could no longer take the film seriously.
 Don’t even get me started on Brosnan.

 Plot 6.5/10 (more believable than a movie such as, say, Red Dawn, but not by much)